Where to Find Proofreading Jobs as a New Proofreader

 One of the best ways to score your first job can be through networking.

-Do any of your family members, friends, or colleagues need your services?
+Do your family members, friends, or colleagues need your services?

 Could you work your magic with one of their documents and then have them pass the word along that you’re looking for more business?